rpgreview/papersandpaychecks/pnp.md

 The Target Numbers also however represent a grade of success or failure.
 If a character makes the test equal to or above the target number, the have achieved a success.
 If they have a result below the target number the character has failed in their task.
 The degree of success (or failure) also makes a difference.

-If the success is just equal to the value they receive a marginal success, but with consequences, determined by The Boss.
-If the player chooses a success for the character, the Boss will apply a proportional failure either immediately or at a later date.
-The player may decide to forgo the success and have a failure without consequences.
+If the success is just equal to the value the player has two choices.
+First, the player chooses a success for the character, the Boss will apply a proportional failure either immediately or at a later date.
+Alternatively, the player may decide to forgo the success and have a failure without consequences.
 If they succeed at a grade above the target number (e.g., a result of 11 or more for an average task) the character has succeeded without consequences.
 If they succeed two grades above (e.g., a result of 13 or more for an average task), the character succeeds with a benefit.
 Likewise if they succeed three grades above, they receive two benefits.
 The player may choose an benefits equal to a successful skill roll or similar check, either immediately or in the future.

 > "Wait, every marginal success is also a failure?"
 > "Yes, welcome to *Papers & Paychecks*, a world where... things are against us!

 The same applies for failed skill rolls.
 If a character's skill check is within the immediate grade range below the Target Number of difficulty (e.g., a result of 7 or 8 on an Average task), the result is a marginal failure with no further consequences.
-If the result is a grade below (e.g., a result of 6 or 7 on an Average Taks), a further consequnce is applied in addition to the failure.
+If the result is a grade below (e.g., a result of 6 or 7 on an Average task), a further consequence is applied in addition to the failure.

 Note the initial sentence that the die roll is to be used "used in dramatic circumstances".
 If a character is sufficiently unhurried or has sufficient resources they can opt to ignore the die roll at take a flat 7 plus modifiers result instead; these are 'prosaic circumstances'.
 By 'prosaic' this means that the character has at least twice the time to take than what would be required for a dramatic action, or in the case of financial transactions, they are able to pay twice the cost.
 In a sense, characters are caught in the famous project management trilemma; good, cheap, or fast - pick two.

-Regardless of whether a situation is 'dramatic' or 'prosiac', modifiers to a given check or roll 'stack' (i.e., combine for a cumulative effect) if they come from different sources, but do not stack if they have the same source (e.g., two uses of a skill roll).
+Regardless of whether a situation is 'dramatic' or 'prosaic', modifiers to a given check or roll 'stack' (i.e., combine for a cumulative effect) if they come from different sources, but do not stack if they have the same source (e.g., two uses of a skill roll).

 ## 0.5 Glossary